-During the first one hundred eighty (180) calendar days of employment, employees will go through an introductory period where The County and each new employee are given an opportunity to evaluate the employment relationship.
-This introductory period also applies to current The County employees that have transferred positions or were promoted or demoted to a new position.
+During the first one hundred eighty (180) calendar days of employment, employees will go through an introductory period where The07-0 County and each new employee are given an opportunity to evaluate the employment relationship.
+This introductory period also applies to current The07-0 County employees that have transferred positions or were promoted or demoted to a new position.
 At the end of this period, you will have a six-month review.
 The introductory period for employees of the E-911 center and Sheriff's Department is set at 365 days.
-A County evaluation form should be used to document the employee's accomplishments, failures, work performance, continuation of employment, recommended introductory extension, etc. An employee who satisfactorily completes the introductory period should not be considered as a guarantee of employment.
-During the introductory period, an employee may voluntarily terminate employment without notice, or if the performance of the employee is not satisfactory as determined by The County, the employee may be released with or without notice.
-The County evaluates employees on a continuing basis and all employees will work in an at-will capacity at all times.
-The County reserves the right to terminate an employee at any time during or after the introductory period.
+A County evaluation form should be used to document the employee's accomplishments, failures, work performance, continuation of employment, recommended introductory extension, etc. An employee who satisfactorily completes the introductory period will be notified by the supervisor of his/her employment status.
+The satisfactory completion of the introductory period should not be considered as a guarantee of employment.
+During the introductory period, an employee may voluntarily terminate employment without notice, or if the performance of the employee is not satisfactory as determined by The07-0 County, the employee may be released with or without notice.
+The07-0 County evaluates employees on a continuing basis and all employees will work in an at-will capacity at all times.
+The07-0 County reserves the right to terminate an employee at any time during or after the introductory period.